Random Policy Enables In-Context Reinforcement Learning within Trust Horizons: Experiments

 \subsection{Environmental Setup}

-\paragraph{\textit{Gaussian Bandits.}} We investigate a five-armed bandit problem in which the state space $S$ consists solely of a single state $s_q$.
-With each arm (action) pulled, the agent receives a reward feedback.
+\paragraph{\textit{Gaussian Bandits.}} We investigate a five-armed bandit problem in which the state space $S$ consists solely of a singleton state $s_q$.
+With each arm (action) pulled, the agent receives a reward.
 The goal is to identify the optimal arm that can maximize the cumulative reward.
-We consider the reward function for each arm follows a Gaussian distribution with mean $\mu_a$ and variance $\sigma^2$, i.e., $R(\cdot | s_q, a) = \ccalN (\mu_a, \sigma^2)$.
-Each arm possesses means $\mu_a$ (distinct in the pretraining and testing) drawn from a uniform distribution $U[0, 1]$ and all arms share the same variance $\sigma = 0.3$.
+We consider the reward function for each arm following a Gaussian distribution with mean $\mu_a$ and variance $\sigma^2$, i.e., $R(\cdot | s_q, a) = \ccalN (\mu_a, \sigma^2)$.
+Each arm possesses means $\mu_a$ drawn from a uniform distribution $U[0, 1]$ and all arms share the same variance $\sigma = 0.3$.
+We consider the pretraining and test data to have distinct Gaussian distributions with different means.

 \paragraph{\textit{Bernoulli Bandits.}} We adopt the same setup as in \textit{Gaussian Bandits}, with the exception that the reward function does not follow a Gaussian distribution.
 Instead, we model the reward function using a Bernoulli distribution.
-Specifically, the mean of each arm $\mu_a$ is drawn from a Beta distribution $\textit{Beta}(1, 1)$, and the reward function follows a Bernoulli (binomial) distribution $\mathcal{B}(1, \mu_a)$.
+Specifically, the mean of each arm $\mu_a$ is drawn from a Beta distribution $\textit{Beta}(1, 1)$, and the reward function follows a Bernoulli distribution with probability of success $\mu_a$.
+To validate the capability of SAD tackling OOD scenarios, we consider the test data drawn from the Bernoulli distribution while the pretraining data drawn from the Gaussian distribution as in the \textit{Gaussian bandits}.

-\paragraph{\textit{Darkroom.}} \textit{Darkroom}~\cite{laskin2022context, zintgraf2019varibad} is a two-dimensional navigation task with discrete state and action spaces.
+\paragraph{\textit{Darkroom.}} \textit{Darkroom}~\citep{laskin2022context, zintgraf2019varibad} is a two-dimensional navigation task with discrete state and action spaces.
 The room consists of $7 \times 7$ grids ($|S| = 49$), with an unknown goal randomly placed at any of these grids.
 The agent can select $5$ actions: go up, go down, go left, go right, or stay.
 The horizon length for \textit{Darkroom} is $49$, meaning the agent must reach the goal within 49 moves.
-The challenge of this task arises from its sparse reward structure, i.e., the agent receives a reward of 1 solely upon reaching the goal, and $0$ otherwise.
-Given $7 \times 7 = 49$ available goals, we utilize $80\%$ of these goals for pretraining and reserve the remaining $20\%$ (unseen during pretraining) for testing.
+The challenge of this task arises from its sparse reward structure, i.e., the agent receives a reward of 1 solely upon reaching the unique goal, and $0$ otherwise.
+Given $7 \times 7 = 49$ available goals, we utilize $39$ of these goals ($\sim 80\%$) for pretraining and reserve the remaining 10 ($\sim 20\%$) (unseen during pretraining) for test.